Skip to Content

 hand pruners

-Most of those varieties are either fruit trees or fruit bushes that require regular pruning.
+Most of what we grow are either fruit trees or fruit bushes that require regular pruning.
 Having a nice, sharp pair of pruners is key when trying to maintain your own personal jungle.

 5 Tine Cultivator